 Spinal cord injuries often result in life-altering physical, emotional, and financial impacts that profoundly affect injury victims and their families.
 Many individuals who sustain this type of injury are unable to return to their previous employment and may require long-term medical care or daily assistance.

 If your injury was caused by the fault of another party, our San Jose spinal cord injury lawyers provide the professional advocacy necessary to identify the recovery permitted for your specific losses.
-Our legal team focuses on protecting your rights and helping you navigate the complex legal process.
+Our legal team focuses on protecting your rights and helping you navigate the legal process.

 Severity of Spinal Cord Injuries